 More frequent visits by the ACC should be made as necessary to follow up on any protocols that have raised significant concern during the protocol review and/ or PAM process or with some aspect of animal facility operation.
 These visits may be carried out by the Chair of the ACC or delegate, accompanied or not by other members or animal care staff.

-The Neuro Animal Care Committee:
+The MNI Animal Care Committee:

 6. a.
 Must submit the Animal Use Data form for the past year (CCAC report) to the UACC prior to March 31 of every year.

 6.c.
-Must ensure that a crisis management program is in place for the animal facilities and for the animal care and use program, in conjunction with The Neuro/McGill/MUHC crisis management plan(s).
+Must ensure that a crisis management program is in place for the animal facilities and for the animal care and use program, in conjunction with the MNI/McGill/MUHC crisis management plan(s).
 This program must detail plans in the event of power outages (short and prolonged), work stoppages, fires, natural disasters, large chemical spills and other similar crises, and must include a communications plan for addressing public and media inquiries on concerns related to animal use.

 6.d.
 May, from time to time, sponsor seminars or workshops on the use of animals in science and the ethics of animal experimentation, and encourage as many animal users, animal caregivers, students, ACC members and other interested parties to attend as possible.